dib-lab/elvers/docs/fastqc.md

 You can run fastqc as a standalone rule, instead of withing a larger `eelpond` workflow.
 However, to do this, you need to make sure the input files are available.

-For FastQC, the input files are your input data - either downloaded or linked into the `input_data` directory via `get_data`.
+For FastQC, the input files are your input data - either downloaded or linked into the `input_data` directory via `get_data`, and the files that have been quality trimmed.

 If you've already done this, you can run:
 ```